 Pain medications were changed, and most eliminated, as we explored numerous alternatives.
 Some worked …some failed, but doctors, including my new pain specialist, kept at it.

 Step by step, my health improved.
 While my pain remains relentless, and I can no longer stand up straight, I am coping better.
 The infections and inactivity took a bit of steam out of me, while also leading to significant weight gain.
-With the help of quality prosthetics, and a clearer mind, I started walking.
-In 3 years, I’ve dropped a staggering 90 pounds.
+With the help of quality prosthetics, and a clearer mind, I started walking and pushing myself to be active, lose weight, and gain strength.

 While not where I want to be, and still in a great deal of pain, I have a different outlook and perspective.

 Given all that, I purpose to return to Ghana on August 17, 2018.
 A team of six is going, and we’ll provide more on each of them over the next few weeks.